A Food Lover’s Guide to the Best Restaurants in Boston

 Is Instagram your platform for sharing daily activities, cute spots, and the foods you eat?
 Do you seek new places on Instagram or Google?
 Instagram has become so much more than just another shallow social network, it is the ideal place for promoting a business, and restaurant owners know that Instagram hashtags are working in their favor.

 However, if you do not have the habit of going on Instagram and searching your next lunch spot, we gathered a list of places in B-town that not only serve food that tastes good, but it looks even better, and all that in an Instagram-friendly setting.
+No matter if you move during the holidays or some other time of the year, there are places that will always be Instagrammable.
 So, charge your phones, and prepare to snap plenty of likable pics in some of the following restaurants:

 - Yvonne’s – one of the Instagram-worthy diners in B-town is definitely Yvonne’s, with its elegant library lounge, full with books, paintings, ornate ceilings, gold details, and luxurious chandeliers at the bar, it looks exclusive and rounds up an ideal setting for a picture.
 And the bathroom does not lack behind, with its velvet couch and chandelier.